Nevada Science Bowl

 To be eligible to compete in the Nevada Science Bowl high school competition, a student must be enrolled for the current school year in grades 9, 10, 11 or 12 at the team’s school, and be less than 20 years of age, or receive a special waiver from the DOE.

 No school or student group may compete in more than one regional competition, and students may compete on one team only.
 The Nevada Science Bowl coordinator determines if more than one team from a high school will be allowed to participate in the Nevada Science Bowl as well as the geographic area this regional competition will encompass.
 No more than two teams from one high school or student group may compete in a regional event.

 Regional elimination tournaments are conducted throughout the country from January to March at DOE sponsoring sites.
 More than 13,000 high school students and 5,000 middle school students from 42 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands compete in the National Science Bowl in Washington D.C.

-Thank you to the sponsors of the 26th Annual Nevada Science Bowl!
+Thank you to the sponsors of the 30th Annual Virtual Nevada Science Bowl!